-If you’re a new real estate agent starting your career in 2020 or a seasoned agent looking to update your brand, there are a few important factors to keep in mind.
+If you’re a new real estate agent trying to build your brand for 2021 or a seasoned agent looking to update your brand, there are a few important factors to keep in mind.
 With technology continuously evolving, it’s important to stay consistent and relevant as you develop your real estate brand.
 Prospects are searching for and connecting with businesses in new ways.
-In 2020, you need your brand to be professional and consistent while having an online presence both on Google and on social media.
+For 2021, you need your brand to be professional and consistent while having an online presence both on Google and on social media.

-Here are 4 ways to build your real estate brand in 2020:
+Here are 4 ways to build your real estate brand:

 1. Create a brand kit